 When considering the possibility of collective forms of the virtue of epistemic courage, we have two options.
 First, a collective could be courageous if it acts in ways that subject it to actual or anticipated harms, out of a sense of commitment to some set of epistemic goods, even if some or all of its members lack such courage.
 There is good reason to think this form of collective epistemic courage occurs.
 For one thing, certain harms are easier to respond to when one is a member of a group, since groups often have greater capacities and resources than individuals.
 After all, we often form and join collectives because doing so enhances our strength and security.
 Medina captures this when referring to the “chained actions” of multiple agents, who act courageously in ways that are then “echoed by others”, “reverberating in a social chain”, within which “a multiplicity of individuals, groups, and publics are implicated” (Medina 2012: 225, 229, 248).
 For another thing, epistemic courage might show itself in certain actions that can only be performed by collectives – for instance, acts too large, complex, or temporally extended for any individual agent to perform, no matter how energetic or skilled they may be.
-In such cases, collectives can legitimately be said to possess the virtue of epistemic courage, since certain forms of positive response to harms are only possible at the collective level.
+In such cases, collectives can legitimately be said to possess the virtue of epistemic courage, since certain forms of appropriate response to harms are only possible at the collective level.

 A second option for thinking about collective epistemic courage is to consider the idea that only collectives can be subjected to certain types of harm.
 Individuals and collectives can be fired or assassinated or psychologically oppressed.
 By contrast, only collectives can be disbanded or defunded, since those sorts of harms only apply to collectives, such as institutions.
 If so, the existence of specifically collective forms of harm suggests that there could be distinctively collective forms of courage.
 Obviously, a courageous collective cannot have all of the features of courageous individuals, such as virtuous perceptual habits, but nor need they.
 A collective need only possess and manifest those fundamental components of the virtue of epistemic courage, namely, dispositions to act in ways intended to secure some set of epistemic goods, despite a judgment or belief that doing so will increase subjection to actual or anticipated harms, where a concern for epistemic goods is a primary motivation.
 Since collectives can arguably act, make judgements, have motivations, share beliefs, and suffer harms, there are good reasons to take seriously the idea of virtuously epistemically courageous collectives.

 The study of courageous collectives needs at least two things.
-The first is case studies, ideally ones that detail the collectives’ actions and motives, the harms to which they were subjected, and their ways of responding positively to them.
+The first is case studies, ideally ones that detail the collectives’ actions and motives, the harms to which they were subjected, and their ways of responding appropriately to them.
 Luckily, many such cases exist, such as the Boston Globe investigation into child sexual abuse by Catholic priests, as depicted in the 2015 film Spotlight.
 It’s a sad fact of the world that there are powerful groups opposed to various forms of inquiry – for economic, practical, ideological, or other reasons – which are willing and able to subject those who pursue such epistemic goods to harms.
 By providing detailed case studies, virtue epistemologists may be able to identify conditions conducive to the cultivation and exercise of epistemic courage by collectives.
-Second, studying collective courage will require close contact with wider bodies of work on collective intentionality and group agency (see, e.g., Gilbert 2000 and Schweikard and Schmid 2013).
+Second, studying collective courage will require close contact with wider bodies of work on collective intentionality and group agency and perhaps with history and sociology (see, e.g., Gilbert 2000 and Schweikard and Schmid 2013).

-5. Professional epistemic courage
+5. Professional Epistemic Courage